evennia/evennia/docs/source/Components/FuncParser.md

   to do this, and only works for English verbs.
 - `$pron(pronoun [,options])` ([code](evennia.utils.funcparser.funcparser_callable_pronoun)) - Dynamically
   map pronouns (like his, herself, you, its etc) between 1st/2nd person to 3rd person.

+### `evennia.prototypes.protfuncs`

+This is used by the [Prototype system](./Prototypes.md) and allows for adding references inside the prototype.
+The funcparsing will happen before the spawn.

+Available inlinefuncs to prototypes:

+- All `FUNCPARSER_CALLABLES` and `SEARCHING_CALLABLES`
+- `$protkey(key)` - returns the value of another key within the same prototype.
+Note that the system will try to convert this to a 'real' value (like turning the string "3" into the integer 3), for security reasons, not all embedded values can be converted this way.
+Note however that you can do nested calls with inlinefuncs, including adding your own converters.

 ### Example